Alaminos Cathedral: History

-Fr.
 Victoriano Vereciano became Alaminos' parish priest in 1879.
 In 14 years, he made improvements in the Alaminos' church and convent which include: obtaining hardwood agaro from the forests of Zaragoza and tindalo from Alos; galvanized iron sheets replaced the church's nipa roof; installation of wood parquet for the loft's floor; the ceiling was repainted; and communion rails made of iron were placed.
 A silver altar, a sanctuary light, floors made of concrete, and church bells were also added or implemented.

-Fr.
-Andres Romero succeeded Fr.
-Vereciano who died in 1893.
+Andres Romero succeeded Vereciano who died in 1893.
 Under his term, the cemetery was enlarged and the chapel was reconstructed.
 During the Philippine-American War in 1901, the Augustinian Recollects ceded the parish's administration to the local clergy.

 Among the improvements made to the church of Alaminos from 1926 include: the Sacred Heart of Jesus statue installation in 1930; construction of grotto of Our Lady of Lourdes with its image sculpted by the late Filipino artist and clergyman, Lingayen-Dagupan Archbishop Mariano Madriaga; adding of new church pews; the church belfry was remade into concrete; fences were added for the church's front yard; new tabernacle installation; Our Lady of Mount Carmel chapel and mortuary construction; and the installation of large Stations of the Cross, done by a local artist.

 The church of Alaminos was elevated into a cathedral when the Diocese of Alaminos was founded in 1985.
 Bishop Jesus Cabrera, its first bishop, spearheaded more cathedral improvements which include: installation of marble on the cathedral's altar and floor; new sacristy; constructions of Alaminos Pastoral Center and perpetual adoration chapel; and the repainting of the whole church in 1995.